shashank1696/Titanic-Dataset-Analysis/README.md

    1) Training set (train.csv)
    2) Test set (test.csv)
    ## Problem Statement
   The training set should be used to build your machine learning models.
 For the training set, the provided outcome (also known as the “ground truth”) for each passenger.
-Your model will be based on “features” like passengers’ gender and class.
-You can also use feature engineering to create new features.
+The model will be based on “features” like passengers’ gender and class.

-  The test set should be used to see how well your model performs on unseen data.
-For the test set, we do not provide the ground truth for each passenger.
+  The test set should be used to see how well the model performs on unseen data.
+For the test set, do not provide the ground truth for each passenger.
 It is your job to predict these outcomes.
-For each passenger in the test set, use the model you trained to predict whether or not they survived the sinking of the Titanic.
+For each passenger in the test set, use the model that is trained to predict whether or not they survived the sinking of the Titanic.

   We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like.